-Policy 9.3.1 anticip operate, and maintain the water distribution system for all current and bated city residents within its existing urban growth boundary and fically plan for future expansion areas Policy 9.3.2 supply Board, orate with the South Fork Water Board to ensure that an adequate water system is maintained for residents.
-Coordinate with the South Fork Water the City of West Linn, and Clackamas River Water to ensure that there is the regional storage capacity.
-Policy 9.3.3 in adequate reservoir capacity to provide all equalization, operational, ency, and fire flow storage required for the City's distribution system.
-Action Items Action Item 9.
-3.1 Implement the capital improvement program defined in the Water Master Plan.
-Action Item 9.
-3.2 Strategize funding, determine optimum location, and prepare preliminary design alternatives for additional water storage capacity (reservoir).
-Action Item 9.
-3.3 Continue pipe replacement program to upsize and replace deficient water lines.
-Action Item 9.
-3.4 Install additional pressure reducing valves to eliminate need for individual pressure reducers on individual properties.
+- Policy 9.3.1 Plan, operate, and maintain the water distribution system for all current and anticipated city residents within its existing urban growth boundary and strategically plan for future expansion areas. - Policy 9.3.2 Collaborate with the South Fork Water Board to ensure that an adequate water supply system is maintained for residents.
+Coordinate with the South Fork Water Board, the City of West Linn, and Clackamas River Water to ensure that there is adequate regional storage capacity. - Policy 9.3.3 Maintain adequate reservoir capacity to provide all equalization, operational, emergency, and fire flow storage required for the City's distribution system.

+- Action Item 9.3.1 Implement the capital improvement program defined in the Water Master Plan. - Action Item 9.3.2 Strategize funding, determine optimum location, and prepare preliminary design alternatives for additional water storage capacity (reservoir). - Action Item 9.3.3 Continue pipe replacement program to upsize and replace deficient water lines. - Action Item 9.3.4 Install additional pressure reducing valves to eliminate need for individual pressure reducers on individual properties.